sudoblockio/tackle/README.md

 This is a very early WIP but has long term ambitions of being a sort of swiss army knife for management of configuration files and boilerplate.
 Please consider contributing or leaving your comments in the issues section on where you see this project going and what features you would like added.

-This project intends on being an edge release of `cookiecutter` and would not have been possible were it not for the orginal maintainers of that repository.
+This project intends on being an edge release of `cookiecutter` and .
 Development in this repository is meant to be a proving ground for features that could be implemented and merged into the original `cookiecutter` repository.
 Please consider supporting both projects.

-Windows will not have first class support.
-Several operators are built for POSIX systems.
-PRs welcome to build in full support.
-Basic features like PyInquirer style prompts are supported.
+This project would not have been possible were it not for the orginal authors of cookiecutter.